Cheapest Car Insurance for 16-Year-Olds

 Cheap Car Insurance for 16-Year-Olds: Bottom Line

 Car insurance for 16-year-olds is expensive, but teens can save by comparing quotes, staying on a family policy and using discounts.
-State Farm offers some of the most affordable rates for 16-year-old drivers nationally.
-However, shopping around is key to finding the best price.
+National General offers some of the most affordable rates for 16-year-old drivers nationally.
+You can often save more by comparing quotes from different companies.

 Getting cheap car insurance for 16-year-olds starts with understanding the factors that drive up teen driver costs.
 Here are answers to frequently asked questions about finding affordable coverage for this age group: